 The property inventory of a typical couple will include a home with some equity, two cars, perhaps a 401K, cash in a financial institution, several credit cards, and the parties’ personal belongings.

-Dividing the community estate of a high net worth couple, however, poses unique challenges that demand a competent Austin high net worth divorce attorney.
+Dividing the community estate of a high net worth couple, however, poses unique challenges that demand a competent Austin high net worth divorce lawyer.

-Why Hire a High Net Worth Divorce Lawyer?
+Dividing Property in a High Net Wirth Divorce

 As with any divorce, the first step in approaching property division is to identify all of the parties’ separate and community property.